Hall of Fame Show Jumper genetics analyzed via pedigree

 Now we come to our first warmblood inductee: Abdullah TR, who proves to be most dominant in Poseidon TR 5x4 and pulled forward by 3/4 siblings out of Piral TR via daughters Absalon/Tropenglut, which serves to funnel forward the background power of Thoroughbred Perfectionist who is a Newminster,Galopin, Birdcatcher and Thormanby sources.

 A second dominance is via the Arabian Fetysz, unfortunately his lines, like most arab lines in warmbloods, cease very quickly with "DB" which means desert-bred.
 I have a hard time with assuming this breed is an ancient pure-bred breed, For instance, somehow "DB" implies pure-bred?
 We are meant to accept this narrative on faith that there has been continuous selective breeding for centuries.
 Our mustangs are "DB" also and no one is trying to say the mustang is pure-bred. but the reality is the Arabian usually has less demonstrated organized breeding than the warmbloods it is found in (shorter pedigrees).
 And while this breed is a notable endurance star and surely added the lighter cross with elegance, there is no bonafide jumper lines that originated with it.
 In this case the Arabian lineage goes into the desert mirage in just a few generations.
 (It is the Anglo-arab, a part-Arab that is a sport breed that succeeds in the Olympic disciplines and has provided viable sport lines.
 The Shagya Arabian, such as the Amurath line, are also mixed bred, with Orloff Trotter inroads).
+(See the Arabian Myth for a discussion on this industry falsehood.)

 The damside is Gelderland which is made of early Oldenburg, Anglo-Norman, Trotter and Thoroughbred.
 We see a Domburg GEL double, a very common line in this breed, and he is a virtual Achill HO warehouse, who in turn is a Burlington Turk conduit, Yorkshire/Thoroughbred mix.
 Indiana OL is 3x3x3 to Agamenmon, a Mecklenberg bred coach horse that is inbred 1x3 to the foundation sire Jellachich, an English Hunter--by a Thoroughbred sire and with an unverified but probably Irish dam (Irish Hunters were exported by the hundreds by the English who dominated Ireland in this period--usually with no pedigree information.)
 The French Trotter elements here all go back to Thoroughbred, Norfolk Trotter, Cleveland Bay with some Norman Draft and American Trotter.